zooniverse/front-end-monorepo/docs/arch/adr-25.md

 ]}
 ```

-The sub-task identifiers follow a convention of `TASK_KEY.ANNOTATION_INDEX.TOOL_INDEX.DETAILS_INDEX`.
+The sub-task identifiers follow a convention of `TASK_KEY.TOOL_INDEX.DETAILS_INDEX`.

+Note that this is the structure at classification submission.
+The classifier's internal store models may have differences for the purposes of keeping track of in-progress annotations and marks being made.

 ### Drawing sub-task UI